bngybongybrd/cs50ai/README.md

     Write an AI to rank web pages by importance.

     Calculating PageRank by sampling pages from a Markov Chain random surfer and by iteratively applying the PageRank formula.

+  - Heredity

+    Write an AI to assess the likelihood that a person will have a particular genetic trait.

+    Forming a Bayesian network to make inferences about a population.
+Given information about people, who their parents are, and whether they have a particular observable trait (e.g. hearing loss) caused by a given gene, it will infer the probability distribution
+for each person’s genes, as well as the probability distribution for whether any person will exhibit the trait in question.
 ## 3. Optimization
 ## 4. Learning
 ## 5. Neural Networks